List of Contents

 I may as well start with the main attraction.
 Milan Cathedral is probably the most popular place to visit in the whole city.
 It is huge, stunning by design and almost impossible to get a good picture of due to the crowds of people milling about.

-The cathedral is extremely elaborate and has the most statues out of any church in the world!
-These include 135 gargoyles which make for a fantastic scavenger hunt.
+The gothic cathedral is extremely elaborate and has the most statues out of any church in the world!
+These include 135 gargoyles which make for a fantastic kid friendly scavenger hunt.

 The area around the Cathedral is very pretty with luxury shops and high end restaurants.
 Do not eat here, there will always be a wait, it’s overpriced and the waiters are rude.
-At best stop for a quick drink to people watch and take in the grandeur of the cathedral.
-Although most restaurants won’t let you do that and will want you to eat.
+At most, stop for a quick drink to people watch and take in the grandeur of the cathedral.
+Although most restaurants won’t let you do that and will want you to eat if you stop and ask at a few, you’ll find one.

-We compromised with an ice cream (take out) and a wander round the building.
+We actually compromised with an ice cream (take out) and a wander round the buildings.

 Parco Sempione